DHTMLX/gantt-docs/data/api/gantt_project_start_config.md

 @short:
-	specifies the start date of the project
+	specifies the start date of a project

 @type: Date
 @example: